aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/pdfsaveoptions/displaydoctitle/_index.md

 ---
 title: PdfSaveOptions.DisplayDocTitle
 second_title: Aspose.Words for .NET API Reference
 description: PdfSaveOptions property.
-A flag specifying whether the windows title bar should display the document title taken from the Title entry of the document information dictionary in C#
+A flag specifying whether the windows title bar should display the document title taken from the Title entry of the document information dictionary in C#.
 type: docs
 weight: 80
 url: /net/aspose.words.saving/pdfsaveoptions/displaydoctitle/